 A group of cancer cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.

-All lymph nodes are surrounded by a capsule.
+All lymph nodes are surrounded by a thin layer of tissue called a capsule.
 Extranodal extension (ENE) means that cancer cells have broken through the capsule and into the tissue that surrounds the lymph node.

 Extranodal extension is only important for tumours not caused by HPV (p16 negative tumours).
 For these tumours, extranodal extension is also associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
 Extranodal extension is also used to determine the nodal stage (see Pathologic stage below).

 The pathologic stage for non-keratinizing squamous cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 Non-keratinizing squamous cell carcinoma of the oropharynx is given a tumour stage between 1 and 4.
 The tumour stage is based on the size of the tumour and whether the tumour has grown to include parts of the mouth or throat outside of the oropharynx.

 Tumours that are associated with HPV or that test positive for p16 are given a nodal stage between 0 and 2 based on the number of lymph nodes that contain cancer cells.